M66B/NetGuard/README.md

 **(2) Can I use VPN applications while using NetGuard?**

-If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service, and Android allows only one application at a time to use this service.
+If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service.
+Android allows only one application at a time to use this service.

 <a name="FAQ3"></a>
 **(3) Can I use NetGuard on any Android version?**

-No, because NetGuard uses the  [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) method, the minimum required Android version is 5.0 (Lollipop).
+No, the minimum required Android version is 5.0 (Lollipop) because NetGuard uses the  [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) method.

 <a name="FAQ4"></a>
 **(4) Will NetGuard use extra battery power?**